aadyak01/Pub-Sub-GCP/README.md

      //String jsonKeyPath = "path-to-your-service-account-key.json";

-		/**However keeping your service-account-key.json file anywhere in the project is not recommended but providing jsonKeyPath to your local won't work on dev, qa or any other env
-      Here is a way to make it compatible on every environment, for this keep service-account-key.json in your application's resource folder**/
+/**However keeping your service-account-key.json file anywhere in the project is not recommended but providing jsonKeyPath to your local won't work on dev, qa or any other env.Here is a way to make it compatible on every environment, for this keep service-account-key.json in your application's resource folder**/

 		InputStream inputStream = PubsubService.class.getResourceAsStream("/service-account-key.json");